 In January 2018, management and the Organization's board of trustees elected to establish the Da Vinci Schools Fund (the "Fund").
 The Fund was incorporated as a domestic nonprofit for the purpose of providing assistance and support to Da Vinci Schools and its affiliated institutions and organizations.
-The Fund is governed by a separate governing board independent of the Organization with the exception of two (2) common board members.
-During the year ended June 30, 2023, there were no transactions between the Fund and the Organization.
+The Fund is governed by a separate governing board independent of the Organization.
+During the year ended June 30, 2024, there were no transactions between the Fund and the Organization.